heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 vendor/bin/contao-console sub2grid:migrate
 ```

-Or use the provided options to skip the wizard:
+Or use the provided options to skip the wizard.
+List all available options via:

 ```bash
 vendor/bin/contao-console sub2grid:migrate --help